PeriBooty/Bootstrap/README.md

-# Spark-OS
+# Bootstrap
-The main repository for the Spark Operating System.

 ## Dependencies
-- xorriso
-- grub-common
-- grub-pc-bin
+- dotnet

 ## Bundling ISO
-To get a bootable ISO simply run the `mkiso` Python script using Python 3.
+To get a bootable ISO simply build the project and run the executable.